openasic-org/xkISP/README.md

 3.Set test images path and configuration parameters Enter the `host.cpp`
- - image path\
+ - Image Path\
    Modify the  "*TOP_SRC1*" and "*TOP_DST1*" to your image paths.
- - image resolution\
+ - Image Resolution\
    "*IMAGE_HEIGHT*" and "*IMAGE_WIDTH*" determine the input image height and witdh.\ "*upper_left_x*", "*upper_left_y*" , *"lower_right_x**" ,"*lower_right_y*"   determine the pixel positions of the upper left and lower right corners of the cropped image.\
    "*CROP_HEIGHT*" and "*CROP_WIDTH*" determine the output image height and width.
 They need to be matched with  "*upper_left_x*", "*upper_left_y*" , *"lower_right_x**" ,"*lower_right_y*"\
- - module configuration\
+ - Module Configuration\
    You can find them in the  `host.cpp`

 4.Compile and run